-- (8) PAWN SHOP: A business or establishment which loans money on deposit, or pledge of personal property, or other valuable thing, other than securities or printed evidence of indebtedness, or who deals in the purchasing of personal property or other valuable thing on condition of selling the same back again at a stipulated price.
-(Amended Ordinance 1597 11/11/12) - (9) PAY DAY LOANS: (See also Alternative Financial Services) An establishment providing loans to individuals in exchange for personal checks as collateral.
-(Amended Ordinance 1597 11/11/12) - (10) PERMEABLE SURFACING: a material or materials and accompanying subsurface layers designed and installed specifically to allow stormwater to drain through the material, thereby reducing the volume of stormwater runoff from a hard surfaced area.
+- (10) PAWN SHOP: A business or establishment which loans money on deposit, or pledge of personal property, or other valuable thing, other than securities or printed evidence of indebtedness, or who deals in the purchasing of personal property or other valuable thing on condition of selling the same back again at a stipulated price.
+(Amended - Ordinance 1597 - 11/11/12) - PAY DAY LOANS: (See also Alternative Financial Services) An establishment providing loans to individuals in exchange for personal checks as collateral.
+(Amended Ordinance 1597 11/11/12) - (12) PERMEABLE SURFACING: a material or materials and accompanying subsurface layers designed and installed specifically to allow stormwater to drain through the material, thereby reducing the volume of stormwater runoff from a hard surfaced area.
 Permeable surfacing may include without limitation: paver blocks, "grasscrete" or similar structural support materials, and permeable concrete or asphalt.
-(Amended Ordinance 1678 7/6/17)
+(Amended - Ordinance 1678 - 7/6/17) - (13) PERSON: An individual, proprietorship, partnership, corporation, association or other legal entity.
+(Amended Ordinance 1707 9/26/19)

-- (11) PHYSICIAN: An individual licensed as a physician under Part 170 of the public health code, 1978 PA 368, MCL 333.17001 to 333.17084, or an osteopathic physician under Part 175 of the public health code, 1978 PA 368, MCL 333.17501 to 333.17556.
-(Amended Ordinance 1637 4/5/15) - (12) PLANTER BOX: a structure with vertical walls and an open or closed bottom, which may be attached to a building or structure, that is planted with a soil medium and vegetation intended to collect, absorb, and treat runoff from impervious surfaces.
-(Amended Ordinance 1678 7/6/17)
+- (14) PHYSICIAN: An individual licensed as a physician under Part 170 of the public health code, 1978 PA 368, MCL 333.17001 to 333.17084, or an osteopathic physician under Part 175 of the public health code, 1978 PA 368, MCL 333.17501 to 333.17556.
+(Amended Ordinance 1637 4/5/15) - (15) PLANTER BOX: a structure with vertical walls and an open or closed bottom, which may be attached to a building or structure, that is planted with a soil medium and vegetation intended to collect, absorb, and treat runoff from impervious surfaces.
+(Amended - Ordinance 1678 - 7/6/17)

-(13) PRIMARY CAREGIVER OR CAREGIVER: A person who is at least 21 years old and who has agreed to assist with a patient's medical use of marihuana and who has not been convicted of any felony within the past 10 years and has never been convicted of a felony involving illegal drugs or a felony that is an assaultive crime as defined in section 9a of chapter X of the code of criminal procedure, 1927 PA 175, MCL 770.9a.
+(16) PRIMARY CAREGIVER OR CAREGIVER: A person who is at least 21 years old and who has agreed to assist with a patient's medical use of marihuana and who has not been convicted of any felony within the past 10 years and has never been convicted of a felony involving illegal drugs or a felony that is an assaultive crime as defined in section 9a of chapter X of the code of criminal procedure, 1927 PA 175, MCL 770.9a.
 (Amended - Ordinance 1637 - 4/5/15)

-- (14) PUBLIC UTILITY: any person, firm, corporation, municipal department, or board or commission duly authorized to furnish and furnishing to the public, under governmental regulations: electricity, gas, steam, telephone, telegraph, transportation, water, communication, or sewage disposal. - (15) QUALIFYING PATIENT: A person who has been diagnosed by a physician as having a debilitating medical condition.
-(Amended Ordinance 1637 4/5/15) - (16) RAIN BARREL: a structure designed and installed to collect roof runoff in containers typically ranging from 50 to 100 gallons in size, with subsequent release to landscaped areas.
-(Amended Ordinance 1678 7/6/17)
+- (17) PUBLIC UTILITY: any person, firm, corporation, municipal department, or board or commission duly authorized to furnish and furnishing to the public, under governmental regulations: electricity, gas, steam, telephone, telegraph, transportation, water, communication, or sewage disposal. - (18) QUALIFYING PATIENT: A person who has been diagnosed by a physician as having a debilitating medical condition.
+(Amended Ordinance 1637 4/5/15) - (19) RAIN BARREL: a structure designed and installed to collect roof runoff in containers typically ranging from 50 to 100 gallons in size, with subsequent release to landscaped areas.
+(Amended - Ordinance 1678 - 7/6/17)